svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 Provide a RESTful API endpoint that returns data about the current order book in a particular market.

-SGY Charts will query this endpoint about every 30 seconds.
+RCP Charts will query this endpoint about every 30 seconds.

 ### Request Format